 \subsection{Solutions of Well-Conditioned Systems}

-\begin{proposition} If $\mathbf{y}=\bG(x,\mathbf{y})$ is a well-conditioned system then the following hold: \begin{itemize} \item[(i)] There is a unique vector $\bT(x)$ of formal power series $T_i(x)$ with nonnegative coefficients such that one has the formal identity
+The following proposition is standard. \begin{proposition} If $\mathbf{y}=\bG(x,\mathbf{y})$ is a well-conditioned system then the following hold: \begin{itemize} \item[(i)] There is a unique vector $\bT(x)$ of formal power series $T_i(x)$ with nonnegative coefficients such that one has the formal identity

 \item[(ii)] Equation \eqref{the sol} gives a recursive procedure to find the coefficients of the $T_i(x)$. \item[(iii)] Equation \eqref{the sol} holds for $x\in[0,\infty]$. \item[(iv)] All $T_i(x)$ have the same radius of convergence $\rho\in(0,\infty)$ and all $T_i(x)$ converge at $\rho$, that is, $\tau_i :=T_i(\rho)<\infty$. \item[(v)] Each $T_i(x)$ has a singularity at $x=\rho$. \item[(vi)] If $(\rho,\pmb{\tau})$ is in the interior of the domain of $\bG(x,\mathbf{y})$ then